tudorpintea999/OPinit/specs/minitia.md

 ## Messages

-There are three categories of message in `x/rollup`` module.
+There are three categories of messages in `x/rollup`` module.

 * Bridge Executor messages
   * [`MsgCreateToken`](#msgcreatetoken)